itteco/iframely/docs/QA Whitelist Format.md

 There are technical/security considerations that can be resolved algorithmically, but it really requires a human eye to check if the user experience of the embeds can be relied on.

 The whitelist is a JSON file, the format of which is given in this document.
-It contains the list of domains with `ok` or `reject` tags for each protocol, with supplementary instructions on how to improve the embeds (that are easy to translate into code).
+It contains the list of domains with `allow` or `deny` tags for each protocol, with supplementary instructions on how to improve the embeds (that are easy to translate into code).

 If you use [Iframely Gateway](http://iframely.com/gateway), the whitelist support is already included.
 Just upload the latest whitelist file to the root of your Iframely server.
 See [Setup Instructions](http://iframely.com/gateway/setup).